uri1001/the-evm-networks-project/README.md

 <!-- ABOUT THE PROJECT -->

 ## 1. About The Project

-Hardhat Environment Template with a Professional Basic & Customized Setup

 The goal is to keep all parameters related to the connection and operation with an EVM network documented under a formal and complete format.
 <br/>